Universiteit Leiden

 As well as distributing and increasing the number of texts in the Boa language, De Wit will also use the crowdfunding money for more research on this language.
 He wants to research the other Boa dialects and create an alphabet for Lebaati, a closely related language.

-This project is sponsored by the Leiden University Fund (LUF).
+This project is sponsored by the donors of the Leiden University Fund (LUF).
 Check out the crowdfunding page.

 The Boa language has a future in the DRC!